Jakub41/library-to-build-forms/README.md

 **NOTE**

-The project builts from only `src/lib` and for this reason ignore the `src/App.js` and `src/index.js` as those files there are not even calle dby the library.
+The project builts from only `src/lib` and for this reason ignore the `src/App.js` and `src/index.js` as those files there are not even called by the library.
 You may see this clear checking the `package.json`.

 - The project is a collection of libraries under the `src/lib`.